-Introduction, survey and discussion of recent works on deep neural network based clustering algorithms.
+Can deep neural networks learn to do clustering?
+Introduction, survey and discussion of recent works on deep clustering algorithms.

 Tensorflow is very popular and powerful machine learning library from Google.
 It was developed by Google Brain Team for in-house research and later open sourced on November 2015.
 It has been widely adopted in research and production and has become one of the most popular library for Deep Learning.